-- significantly delay, scale back or discontinue the development or commercialization of our product candidates; - seek corporate partners for ARX-01 at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - relinquish or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.
+- · significantly delay, scale back or discontinue the development or commercialization of our product candidates; - seek corporate partners for ARX-01 at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - relinquish or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.

-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we will be prevented from continuing operations well into 2013 allowing for the completion the development efforts required to submit an NDA to the FDA and pursuing commercialization efforts, which will have a material adverse effect on our business, operating results and prospects
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we will not be able to continue our planned level of operations beyond the first quarter of 2013, complete the development activities required to submit an NDA to the FDA, nor pursue commercialization efforts, all of which would have a material adverse effect on our business, operating results and prospects.